 A multinational burger chain has a restaurant nearby.
-One day I (exceptionally) went there and ordered a take-away burger that was not readily available.
+One day I went there and ordered a take-away burger that was not readily available.
+(Exceptional circumstances; Ludum Dare was underway and I really needed fast food.)
 The clerk gave me a device that looked like a thick coaster, and told me I could fetch the burger from the counter when the coaster starts blinking its lights and make noises.

 Of course, this device deserved a second look!
 (We can forget about the burger now) The device looked like a futuristic coaster with red LEDs all around it.
 I've blurred the text on top of it for dramatic effect.